scgbern/scgpico/content/wiki/events/CUSO-Presentation-Skills/index.md

 ##Notes.

 - Students need to come with laptops (and headphones) and have ready material regarding their research for giving a short talk (3 mins. / 3-4 slides) at the beginning of the day.
-- Let me know in advance ([merino@inf.unibe.ch](merino@inf.unibe.ch) **before 1st Nov.**) if you prefer to have a printed version of the slides used in the seminar, otherwise you will receive a digital version of them.
+- Let me know in advance (<a href="mailto:merino@inf.unibe.ch">merino@inf.unibe.ch</a>
+ **before 1st Nov.**) if you prefer to have a printed version of the slides used in the seminar, otherwise you will receive a digital version of them.

 #When?
 Thursday, 19 of November 2015